almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh offers/svc_xtime_SYNC_50 offer.md

 	text = '''DISCLAIMERS:<br /><br />
 				1) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
                 2) Available at participating Ford dealers on vehicles built from 2007.
 Customers will pay equal to or less than the maximum price as published by Ford for the period of the web quote for standard items in the A and B logbook services.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
                 3) Private and Blue Business Fleet customers who have not reached earlier of 7 years or 105,000km, only at participating Dealers.
 State Auto Club Roadside Assistance & Membership is included for 12 months or until your next eligible standard service (whichever occurs first).
 Customers must comply with scheduled servicing intervals to maintain continuity of membership.
+See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
+                4) Customers must comply with scheduled servicing intervals.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'